tarwn/lessthandot-hugo/blogs/content/posts/2012-08-06-followup-on-orms-for-batch.md

 With more details we can see the spread and variation a little more clearly.

-**Big &#8216;Ol String method:** One of the other surprises I ran into when doing this was how slow the &#8220;cram it all into one long string&#8221; method was (&#8220;SqlCommand &#8211; Insert Once&#8221; above).
+**Big &#8216;Ol String method:** One of the other surprises I ran into when doing this was how slow the “cram it all into one long string” method was (“SqlCommand &#8211; Insert Once” above).
 This is often suggested as a quick and dirty way to do batch insertion, basically by concatenating all the data into a single long INSERT statement with multiple VALUE rows or UNIONs.
 At 100 records this option tied with Dapper as the fastest method.
 Unfortunately it scales really horribly, moving up to nearly last, leading me to believe that people suggesting this method only tested it in lower ranges.

 ## Conclusions

-In my last post I concluded that I wouldn&#8217;t use an ORM for batch processing, but Simple.Data has forced me to reconsider that statement.
+In my last post I concluded that I wouldn't use an ORM for batch processing, but Simple.Data has forced me to reconsider that statement.
 Raw speed is not the only measure I would use to select a tool for getting data A into database B, but it is clear that if my requirements include bulk data insertion, ORMs are no longer automatically taken off the table.
 Congratulations to Mark for making a very clean, very fast way to get a whole lot of data into a database for very little up front effort (and thanks for adding it to my todo list).

  [1]: http://blog.staticvoid.co.nz/ "static void; blog"
  [2]: https://twitter.com/staticv0id "staticv0id on twitter"